 So how much light do you need to provide for your christmas cactus plant?

 Christmas cactus requires at least 8 hours of strong indirect sunlight per day.
-When you want a christmas cactus to bloom you can provide the plant with up to 12 hours of light per day.
+During the growth stage you can provide christmas cactus with up to 12 hours of light per day.
 However, christmas cactus also require a minimum of 12 hours of complete darkness each day in order to bloom.

 Semi-shade is fine for christmas cactus if the plant also receives limited direct sunlight.
 However many houseplant owners, myself included, will opt for a location that provides only indirect light as this alleviates the need to ensure the plant is not getting too much sun or too much shade.